-The majority of Gen Z state that they look to social media influencers for product advice so when Instagram feeds are filled with influencer collaborations and sponsored content for fast fashion brands, it presents Gen Z with a dilemma: stick to what they know or do something different for the sake of the planet?
-For a generation which has grown up alongside influencer culture and dealt firsthand with the pressures of social media, the decision to shop sustainably is often complicated by the affordability and inclusivity of fast fashion brands as opposed to the costliness and exclusivity of the sustainable fashion industry.
+The majority of Gen Z say they look to influencers for product advice so when our Instagram feeds are filled with influencer collaborations and sponsored content for fast fashion brands, it presents us with a dilemma: stick to what we know or do something different for the sake of the planet?
+Not to mention, the decision to shop sustainably is often complicated by the affordability and inclusivity of fast fashion brands as opposed to the costliness and exclusivity of the sustainable fashion industry.

 It’s clear that Gen Z is trying to balance wanting to be environmentally and socially conscious with not having the means to do so, and this is affecting the way they relate to fashion.
 So how do they really feel about it all?
 We spoke to 10 Gen Z’ers about their thoughts on sustainability, shopping habits and how their beliefs have impacted their fashion choices.